JayBazuzi/Mobbing-Pattern-Language/_patterns/Typing Facilitator.md

 - Get going, reduce friction
 - Lower anxiety levels related to typing in public
 - Demo Driving skills
+- Could be used to convert a meeting to a working meeting ("Is it ok if we just *did it* right now?")

 # How To